lens-protocol/momoka/README.md

 please note if you wish to use a different deployment then `PRODUCTION` you will need to make sure you put `deployment: STAGING` or `deployment: LOCAL` in the `EthereumNode` object.
 This for most will not be the case.

+### Browser usage

+Currently working on fixing the build to work on browsers.

 #### checkDAProof

 The `checkDAProof` will return you a failure reason of the enum `ClaimableValidatorError`, and if successful, you be returned the entire `DAStructurePublication`.
-This can be ran on the client to check in runtime.
+This can be ran on the client to check in runtime, this can also be ran on any server.

 ```ts
 import { checkDAProof, EthereumNode, Environment } from '@lens-protocol/data-availability-verifier';